wilsonmar/SAP-HANA/README.md

 Quick yet complex analytics support yield predictions and simulations for better decision making.
 Removing obstacles yields more transparency for better collaboration.

+## Measurement
+This means measurement of the actual payback from migration to HANA needs to focus not on just on the technical speed such as how quickly batches can process transactions within a period of time, but the increase in employee responsiveness and resultant incrase in customer capture and satisfaction.

 ## S4HANA
 http://sap.com/S4HANA
 based on the SAP Fiori UI across mobile, desktop, tablet